aplteam/MarkAPL/MarkAPL.md

    Note that this makes life often easier because pretty much everybody assumes that one can start a list straight away after a paragraph.

-   Watch out, this can backfire: if a line within a paragraph happens to start with a number then this **starts a list**!
+   Watch out, this can backfire: if your insert line breaks into a paragraph by pressing the <enter< key, and a line within a paragraph happens to start with a number followed by a dot and a space then this **starts a list**.
+Same for a line that starts with an asterisk followed by a space.

    In real life however this a) happens rarely and b) people are way more likely to want to start a list when it doesn't.
 That's why **_MarkAPL_** is taking this approach.